mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 window size of the corresponding TCP, so that no excessive data needs to be buffered.

-A timeout can be associated with each mapped QUIC stream for its associated state to expire when the TCP connection is inactive for a long period.

-TODO: Why adding this ?
-Is this like NAT timeout ?

 # Connection establishment

 The client MUST establish a connection using the Multipath Extensions defined